We have assembled a diverse board comprising patients and family members from New Zealand, Canada, California, Texas, New York, Wales, and Germany.

-Ian is a 79 year old retired pharmacist in good health, blood pressure under control with one drug and McArdle symptoms under control primarily with exercise combined with dietary awareness.
+Ian is retired pharmacist in his eighties but in good health, blood pressure under control with one drug and McArdle symptoms under control primarily with exercise combined with dietary awareness.

 He worked for over 50 years in pharmacy, mostly in retail but also in administrative roles as district supervisor for a drug store chain, volunteer for CUSO (a part of Canada’s foreign aid), managed his own pharmacy and some other non-pharmacy businesses and was a member of the board of directors of the BC Pharmacy Association.